10 Best Futures Trading Platforms and Brokers of 2023

 Research Tools

-Most futures brokers offer research tools and information from industry insiders that can glean information about agricultural products, energy, or whatever else you are trading.
+Most online futures brokers offer research tools and information from industry insiders that can glean information about agricultural products, energy, or whatever else you are trading.
 This can lead to valuable insight as to the direction of the market based upon fundamentals.

 By knowing fundamental drivers in the marketplace, you can adapt this to your trading strategy and outlook going forward.
 Having these industry experts do the research for you can greatly benefit your longer-term views on commodities that you are trading.